 How will the review work?

 The review started in May 2019.
 It is being led by a Programme Board chaired by the Regional Director of Specialised Commissioning and Health and Justice for the East of England.
-It has representatives from Healthwatch Hillingdon and Healthwatch Hertfordshire, London and East of England Cancer Alliances, local STPs, CCGs, and a number of acute hospitals, including East and North Herts and Hillingdon Hospitals NHS trusts.
+It has representatives from Healthwatch Hillingdon and Healthwatch Hertfordshire, London and East of England Cancer Alliances, local integrated care systems (ICSs) and a number of acute hospitals, including East and North Herts and Hillingdon Hospitals NHS trusts.

-The first stage of the review is about developing options and consists of four parts:
+The first stage of the review is about developing gathering information of four parts:

 - Independent Clinical Review Panel – leading clinicians from other parts of the country accompanied by representatives of Healthwatch Hillingdon and Healthwatch Hertfordshire reviewing the suggestions of clinical staff, speaking to clinical staff and to patients, and visiting the site, before producing a report in July 2019 making recommendations on the long term options and any short term actions that need to be taken.
-This report was published on 25th July 2019.
+These recommendations included appointing a specialist cancer hospital to run the Mount Vernon Cancer Centre services.
+This report was published on 25 July 2019 and is available below

 - Patient and public engagement – analysis of existing patient feedback, and hearing patient views and ideas through public events, focus groups and a bespoke survey.
-Through July, August and early September, patient and public workshops are taking place in Stevenage, Luton, Uxbridge, North London, Watford and at Mount Vernon.
-Structured interviews are being held with representatives of some patient groups and a patient survey is available for all patients to complete.
-The patient feedback is being analysed independently and the final engagement report will be published at the end of September.
-The patient survey can be found here.
-Details of remaining patient events can be found here.
+Through July, August and early September 2019, patient and public workshops took place in Stevenage, Luton, Uxbridge, North London, Watford and at Mount Vernon.
+Structured interviews were held with representatives of some patient groups and a patient survey was available for all patients to complete.
+The patient feedback was analysed independently and the final engagement report is published below.

 Timescale for decisions:

-The independent clinical panel has made some recommendations that will not require changes for patients and these may be made more quickly.
+The independent clinical panel made some recommendations that will not require changes for patients and these have been made more quickly – for example, more staffing in some areas and changes to the admissions policy.

 Independent Clinical Panel Report: